longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 did unfortunately not fix the microphone.
 It seems that its volume is way too low and is barely audible even at max level (also set via alsamixer).

-Others have reported [similar issues](https://bbs.archlinux.org/viewtopic.php?pid=2056452) wit the `acp6x` based sound card.
+Others have reported [similar issues](https://bbs.archlinux.org/viewtopic.php?pid=2056452) with the `acp6x` based sound card.

 Pop!_OS uses Wireplumber, thus to configure alsa settings we must add a corresponding Wireplumber configuration rule like so.